Open-EO/openeo-eodc-driver/gateway/sample_oidc/README.md

-The two files in this folder must be place in the $OIDC_DIR specified in the main .env file.

-Update the issuers and the emails according to which identity providers and users are supported.
+In this folder you can find sample json bodys to be used for the user management